alcideschaux/Cleaning_Data_Coursera/README.md

 * __Appropriately labels the data set with descriptive activity names:__ the variable names in the columns were changed to more descriptive albeit longer names.

-This first part delivers a data.frame named `Data_Set` which contains all the Samsung data (10299 observations of 68 variables).
+This first part delivers a data.frame named `Data_Set` which contains all the Samsung data (10299 observations of 81 variables).

 ### Second part
 The second part of the scrip creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-This second part delivers a data.frame named `Tidy_Set` which is written into a .csv file in the working directory.
-This second dataset can be accessed from [here](https://github.com/alcideschaux/Cleaning_Data_Coursera/blob/master/Tidy_Set.csv).
+This second part delivers a data.frame named `Tidy_Set` which is written into a .TXT file in the working directory.
+This second dataset can be accessed from [here](https://github.com/alcideschaux/Cleaning_Data_Coursera/blob/master/Tidy_Set.txt).

 ## Codebook
 The codebook describing the variables included in the tidy datasets can be accessed from [here](https://github.com/alcideschaux/Cleaning_Data_Coursera/blob/master/CODEBOOK.Rmd).